 Most people may not realize the danger that snow pile up can have on your roof and in your home.
 A snow day can be fun, but it doesn’t take long for the reality of the situation to set in.
 Large amounts of accumulated snow can cause ice dams and serious structural problems.
 However, even if you think you need to remove snow from your roof, it may not always be necessary.
-To help you be as prepared as possible for the winter, we wanted to give you some tips on how you can safely remove snow from your roof.
+Since our first official snowstorm has come and gone, we wanted to give you some tips on how you can safely remove snow from your roof.

 1. Know when rooftop snow removal is necessary